The 10 African Countries with the Happiest Teaching Environments

 Tanzania:

 Tanzania is known for its commitment to education, and the country has made significant progress in recent years in increasing access to education.
+Tanzania’s education system focuses on fostering a love for learning.

 Teachers in Tanzania receive good salaries, access to professional development opportunities, and the opportunity to work in an inclusive education system.
 The country is also known for its supportive community and friendly people.